Financial Assistance Resources

 NeedHelpPayingBills.com is a website which lists many sources of financial assistance.
-Follow this link, then scroll down and click on your state to locate additional sources of assistance.
+Scroll down and click on your state to locate additional sources of assistance.

 USA.gov maintains information on a variety of government and other assistance.
 In particular, see the page on Government Benefits, Grants, and Loans.

-In a crisis, it is often helpful to go to your Community Action Agency (click here to find the agency for your area).
+In a crisis, it is often helpful to go to your Community Action Agency.
 Staff can connect you with any available resources, financial or otherwise, that are available in your area.

 You can also contact your local United Way by calling 2-1-1 to be connected with many services and resources to help, or visit 211.org.

 The Salvation Army can often assist in emergency situations as well, although funding may be limited.
 They can provide rental and housing assistance, utility help, food, shelter, and more.
-You can find your nearest center by clicking here.
+You can find your nearest Salvation Army center.